Why Adidas Is Being Sued Over These Limited-Edition Sneakers

 According to the suit, the Art Basel name has been used internationally by MCH since 1999, boasting over 250 galleries across North American, Latin America, Africa, Asia and Europe.
 In the filing, the Art Basel name is described as one of MCH’s “most valuable and important corporate assets.”

-In its suit, MCH said that “at least 500 pairs” of the allegedly infringing sneakers were given away to journalists and attendees at the 2016 festival.
-(The lawsuit alleges that Adidas distributed “at least 1,000” pairs of the sneakers in question.)
+In its suit, MCH said that “at least 1,000 pairs” of the allegedly infringing sneakers were given away to journalists and attendees at the 2016 festival.

 The suit goes on to claim that Adidas knew the limited-edition sneakers would end up reselling on secondary markets such as eBay.
 “Adidas knew or should have known that the presence of images of the Art Basel mark on the infringing sneakers posted on eBay advertisements would continue confusing and misleading of the public,” reads the filing.